0xnarwhal/Bad_USB_Framework/README.md

 ## Changelogs

-> 21/08/2024 - Revisited this project and want a proper close and end to it.
+> 03/01/2025 - Making final changes to the project.
+Repo will be archived and no longer updated.
+Refer to the [product site](https://badusb.digitisedgarden.com) or [documentation site](https://docs.digitisedgarden.com/BadUSB.html) for more info. <br> 21/08/2024 - Revisited this project and want a proper close and end to it.
 So, this marks the final update to the guide and closure of the project.
 Minor updates will be posted.

 ## DISCLAIMER

 This framework guide is intended for **educational purposes only!** Malicious use of this framework is **NOT** encouraged.
 If you wish to perform of the actions shown on property that you do not own, ensure you have prior approval from the rightful owner.

-Remember: **hack responsibly.**
+Remember: **Hack Responsibly.**

+> Most of the payloads and scripts were not made by me.
+This is a collection of my favorite scripts out there and modified to suit this framework.
+To see the original creators, head over to the `Credits` section of this document.

 ## About The Framework